goellk/xai-cnn-eval/README.md

 }
 ```

-*(Paper accepted for presentation at 4th XAI World Conference in Fortaleza, Brazil.
+*(Paper accepted for presentation at the 4th XAI World Conference in Fortaleza, Brazil.
 Soon to be published.)*

 ---